aitorvs/fingerlock/README.md

     }
 ```

-The callback `onFingerLockScanning(boolean)` is called when the library has started
-scanning for fingerprint(s) to authenticate the user.
-The input parameter `invalidKey` flags when the key provided
-during registration is no longer valid.
-Either because the user disabled the lock screen, device reset or
-a new fingerprint was added.

-For security purposes it is recommended to stop scanning fingerpring(s) calling `FingerLock.stop()` and
-fallback to any other type of authentication (i.e. password) that authenticates the user and let
-them use fingerprint the next time.

 ####4.
 Unregister when done

 Ensure to unregister the component to avoid memory leaks (recommended to be done in `onPause()`)